About Our Fellows

 With the induction of the 2015 class, there are now more than 80 presidents and senior leaders of research universities and non-profit research institutes, 313 members of the three branches of the National Academy of Sciences, 27 inductees of the National Inventors Hall of Fame, 36 recipients of the U.S. National Medal of Technology and Innovation and U.S. National Medal of Science, 27 Nobel Laureates, 14 Lemelson-MIT prize recipients, 170 AAAS Fellows, and 98 IEEE Fellows, among many other awards and distinctions.

 About the NAI Fellows Program

-Nominees must be a named inventor on at least one patent issued by the United States Patent and Trademark Office (USPTO) and must be affiliated with a university, nonprofit research institute or other academic entity.
+Nominees must be a named inventor on patent(s) issued by the United States Patent and Trademark Office (USPTO) and must be affiliated with a university, non-profit research institute or other academic entity.

 Academic inventors and innovators elected to the rank of NAI Fellow status have been nominated by their peers for outstanding contributions to innovation in areas such as patents and licensing, innovative discovery and technology, significant impact on society, and support and enhancement of innovation.

 The nomination packets are reviewed by the NAI Fellows Selection Committee.
 The number of Fellows elected each year is dependent on the quality of the nominations submitted.
 Committee members may not vote on a nominee from their institution.
 Decisions of the Selection Committee are final.
 If a nominee is not elected to Fellow status, he or she will remain on record for committee review for three consecutive years.

 In recognition of their outstanding accomplishments, honorees are presented with a signature trophy, medal, and custom rosette pin during the induction ceremony.